-If you are thinking God has called you to be a leader in a faith community, here is a way God might be calling you to become a Synod Authorized Minister.
+If you believe God has called you to be a leader in a church community, here is a way God might be calling you: to become a Synod Authorized Minister.

 WHO: If you would like to discover what God is up to, first make an application and set up a visit with Bishop Bill.